 Yes, but not completely.
 If you have pet hair floating around your room, HEPA filters can remove them.
 Unfortunately, as most pet owners know, that hair is more likely to get lodged on your clothing, bedding, carpet, or sofa.
 That’s why you may still want to invest in pet hair removers, like a vacuum for pet hair.
 Check out the top tested and reviewed vacuums for pet hair by The Spruce Pets.

 Where is the best place to keep your air purifier?

 The closer air purifiers are to the source of the pollutant, the more effective they are.
 In the case of your pooch, keep it close to their bed, crate, or wherever else they spend the most time.
 Have a cat?
 Place it near their litter box to help clear the air of unwanted odors.

 Always follow the instructions in the owner’s manual for your specific air purifier.
 Some have permanent or reusable filters that can be vacuumed or washed with soap and water.
 Others have replaceable air purifiers that should be swapped out every few months.
 Your air purifier may have a special light to tell you when it’s time to replace the filter; otherwise, keep an eye on it after three months of use.

 Why Trust The Spruce Pets?

-This piece was originally written by Anne Fritz, who has been researching pet products for The Spruce Pets for more than two years.
+A previous version was updated by Emma Phelps, a writer for The Spruce with several years of experience researching products and writing roundups.
+And the original story was written by Anne Fritz, who has been researching pet products for The Spruce Pets for more than two years.
 Before writing this article, she gathered information from customer reviews and third-party articles.
 To make this list, she also considered the strength, sound, and features of each air purifier.
 She is the proud owner of two rescue dogs.